cs-ed/impacts-atorresteach/README.md

 &ensp; **Social Impact of Computer Science**

-Recall Facts and Basic Concepts
+&ensp; Recall Facts and Basic Concepts

-- Students will need to define
+-&ensp; Students will need to define

 Explain Ideas and Concepts